tos-kamiya/yatardiff/README.md

 Usage:
   yatardiff -r options... tar1 tar2
+  yatardiff --git options... tar1 tar2

+Options:
+  --git     Use `git diff` instead of `diff`.

-All options will be passed through to `diff` command.
+All the other options will be passed through to `diff` command.

 ## Mini tutorial